-The SMIPS microprocessor is based on the infrastructure you used for labs 1 and 2.
+The SMIPS microprocessor is based on the infrastructure you used in the labs.
 We will compare your different designs for performance, power, and area.
 Here are some example ideas you might consider for your course project:

 You can try to implement a 2-4 way issue superscalar processor.
 An in-order superscalar with branch prediction should be possible within the time constraints of the course.
 A version of Tomasulo's algorithm for out-of-order execution with register renaming through reservation stations is another possible option.
 Schemes for unified physical register files and separated instruction window and reorder buffer are probably too complex for the time available.
 See 6.823 lecture notes for more information.